AntonioGarciaDiaz/Self-constructing_DenseNet/README.rst

   The ``patience_parameter`` is another constant parameter, its default value is 200.

 After the completion of these two stages, the training ends.
 Experiments are currently being undertaken to implement a more efficient self-constructing algorithm.

+In addition to the latest version, previous variants of the algorithm can be used by specifying parameters (see "Running the code" below).
+The most recent variant is always the default version of the algorithm.
+The variants currently available are.

+- **Variant #0:** Performs an ascension stage, then trains the resulting network until a max number of total epochs (default 300) has elapsed.

+- **Variant #1:** Performs an ascension stage, then an improvement stage without using the restarting countdown system.
+The improvement stage lasts until a max number of total epochs (default 300) has elapsed.

+- **Variant #2:** **This is the most recent version.** Performs an ascension stage, then an improvement stage that ends based on a restarting countdown system.

 Running the code
 ----------------